twitocode/Tantalum/content/Projects/PathWeave (McMaster AI Course Scheduler).md

 1. Go to landing page
 2. Go to login page (google oauth only)
 3. redirect to main page (not a dashboard - simple ui)
+4. ask the user some onboarding questions
+	- Their plan for the future if they have one
+	- where they live - *probably need privacy policy*
+	- current year and program
+	- if they have a job then what times?
+5. POST to server